 How does the message of Romans 3:21-22 apply to the Christian life today?

-The message of Romans 3:21-22 applies to the Christian life by revealing that salvation is available to all, helping to combat divisions and prejudices.
+The message of Romans 3:21-22 applies to the Christian life by revealing that salvation is accessible to all, helping to combat divisions and prejudices.
 It encourages us to live our faith actively, promoting support and love in the Christian community, based on acceptance.

 Help Daily Blessing spread the word of God, share on Whatsapp!

-Every day in the Daily Blessing we have content from the Word of God to help you have more motivation and gratitude in your personal and financial life.
+Every day in Daily Blessing we have content from the Word of God to help you have more motivation and gratitude in your personal and financial life.
 Follow the Gospel in our Online Bible.